galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >
 > 2. Copy it to the `myviz/pdb` directory and name it `logo.png`.

-## Annotate the visualization
+## 1.3 Annotate the visualization

 Each visualization has a configuration file named `config.js`.
 This file has conceptual similarities with a Tool's XML-file.
 It allows developers to specify a variety of attributes and input parameters for their visualization.
 In the following sections we are going to gradually augment this file but for now we keep it simple.

 > ### Tasks
 >
-> 1. Create a file `config.js` with the following content:
+> 1. Create a file named `config.js` with the following content:
 >
 > ```js
 > define( [], function() {